liferay/liferay-docs/userGuide/en/chapters/16-installation-and-setup.markdown

 ### Deploy Liferay [](id=deploy-liferay-liferay-portal-6-2-user-guide-15-en-4)

 Although you can deploy Liferay on a WebLogic Admin Server, we recommend deploying Liferay to a managed server.
-That way, if Liferay needs to be rolled back to a particular state, the Admin Server can do that.
-In a managed server, you'll also be able to startup / shutdown Liferay quicker and you'll more easily be able to extend Liferay into a cluster configuration.
+As a best practice, you should dedicate the Admin Server to managing other servers that run your apps.
+By deploying to a managed server, you'll be able to startup/shutdown Liferay more quickly and you'll more easily be able to extend Liferay into a cluster configuration.

-Regardlesss of which server you target to host Liferay in your WebLogic server domain, here are steps for deploying Liferay:
+Regardlesss of which server(s) you target to host Liferay in your WebLogic server domain, here are steps for deploying Liferay:

-1. Start your WebLogic server if it's not already started.
+1. Start your WebLogic server, if it's not already started.

 2. Go to *Deployments* and select the Liferay `.war` file from the file system, or click the *Upload Your File(s)* link to upload it and then click *Next*.